 The rule is simple: any time you start a new piece of work, create a new branch.
 That includes small changes.
 It’s tempting to edit a single typo directly on main, but that bypasses the review step and skips the preview deployment.
 Even minor changes benefit from going through a pull request — it takes an extra thirty seconds and gives you a preview link to verify the change looks right before it goes live.
 The web editor handles this automatically — when you publish from the editor, Mintlify creates a branch and opens a pull request on your behalf.
 If you’re working locally with the CLI, you create the branch yourself before you start editing.How to name a branch

-Branch names should describe the work, not the person doing it.
+Branch names should describe the work being done.
 A name likeupdate-authentication-guide tells your teammates what’s changing.
-A name like ethan-edits tells them nothing useful.
+A name like ethan-edits or updates tells them nothing useful.

 A few conventions that work well for documentation: